Output Files

 Log File

 The log file contains all of the critical information about the execution in one place.
 It begins with a copy of the param file and it finishes with the final info file output.
 In between, it contains all the warnings and errors that might have occurred during execution.
-The log file gives a user a single place they can check to determine what job was run, if it executed properly and how long it took.
+The log file gives a user a single place they can check to determine what job was run, if it executed properly, and how long it took.

-Report File
+Report Files

 • database fragment SMILES